jimken123/mm/_pages/ancient.md

 Wanna

 I used to be on /twitter, from 2008 to 2022.
-My archive is backed up here - https://jimken123.github.io/twitter/
+My archive is backed up here - [/twitter](https://jimken123.github.io/twitter/)

 I ran the /mananamanana blog from 2008 to 2011.
-You can find that here -
+You can find that here - [/mananamanana blog](https://mananamanana.wordpress.com)

-I compiled the /scotland trip reports from 2004 to 2007 - those are here -
+I compiled the /scotland trip reports from 2004 to 2007 - those are here - [/scotland trip reports](http://www.mananamanana.com/trip_reports.htm)

-I commentated on /herbert park rangers fc in 2003 - rescued from geocities here - Wanna
+I commentated on /herbert park rangers fc in 2003 - rescued from geocities here - [/herbert park rangers fc](http://mananamanana.com/hprfc/)